DoctorOla/simple_linear_regression_model_with_python/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+This is a group project.
+This project is a combination of like minds from a data science class at plural code.
 There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
 I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.

 Here's why: